FarronF/limerick-council-meetings/meetings/2023/10/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 6th September 2023.md

 The 2024/2025 scheme has been advertised where Limerick City and County Council is inviting

-expressions of interest from communities/groups to improve Public Roads on which the--- 9
+expressions of interest from communities/groups to improve Public Roads on which the
+---
+9

 Council is not in a position to carry out regular maintenance work.
 Generally the roads in